 Why won’t my cat use the litterbox?

 There are many different reasons for a cat to stop using the box.
-A bladder infection should always be ruled out.
-Other causes include painful crystals or stones in the bladder, and behavioral problems.
+A bladder infection or inflammation should always be ruled out.
+Other causes include painful crystals or stones in the bladder, change in litter or litter pan, and behavioral problems.